paolodelia99/py-pacman/README.md

 # Todos

 - [ ] implement fruit
+- [ ] flashing power pellet
-- [ ] state matrix in another screen
+- [x] state matrix in another screen
-- [ ] implement AI bot that is going to beat everything
+- [ ] Provide an RL Environment so an AI agent can be trained

 # License